 A diagnosis of congenital heart disease can be scary and overwhelming, no matter when it happens.
 But there is hope!
 Thanks to new and better treatment, chances of surviving and thriving are better with the right care.

-At Pediatric Congenital Heart Association, we believe information is important when making decisions about that care.
+At Conquering CHD, we believe information is important when making decisions about that care.
 We have shared trusted resources below, to help you understand your CHD and talk with your care team at different times in your journey.

 What is CHD?